franciscop/picnic/documentation.md

 - **picnic.scss**: extends `raw.scss` and includes some of css modules.
 You can [just read it](https://github.com/picnicss/picnic/blob/master/src/picnic.scss) to see which modules it includes.
 - **plugins.scss**: this includes all of the plugins needed.

-So, to include it, you just need to do this in your sass:
+So, to include it, you just need to do this in your sass with the library you want:

     @import 'bower_path/picnic/src/plugins';

-### Variables

-The **generic variables** can be found in **[`/themes/default/_theme.scss`](https://github.com/picnicss/picnic)** and they look like this:

-    $picnic-border: 1px solid #aaa;
-    $picnic-transition: all .2s;

-When you overwrite one, all of the places in the code where it is used are also overwritten.

-The **plugin variables** can be found in the documentation and source code of each plugin.
-They are namespaced with `$picnic-PLUGINNAME` and look like this:

-    $picnic-card-border: 1px solid #aaa;
-    $picnic-button-transition: all 0s;

-When a plugin wants to use a generic variable it also namespaces it so you get a finer control of them.
-In this way, if you overwrite a generic variable you can overwrite all of the plugins using it, but then you can also modify each of the plugin's variables individually.

-    $picnic-border: 0;
-    $picnic-card-border: 1px solid #aaa;

 ## Plugins

-Each plugin documentation is within their own page.
-Plase visit the plugins pages to see it:
+Each plugin documentation has its own page.
+Plase visit them to see it:

 <a href="/plugins" class="button icon-puzzle">Plugins</a>